scenee/relax/README.md

 $brew tap SCENEE/homebrew-formulae
 $brew install relax
 ```
-# Requirement
+# Requirements

+Relax must depend on only pre-install command line tools in macOS and ones of Xcode.

+Because Relax aims to get rid of installation and environment stuff when you manage a build server for your teaem.

+- macOS 10.11+
 - Xcode8.0+

-NOTE: Relax might be working on Xcode 7.3.1.
+NOTE: Relax might be working on Xcode 7.3.1

 # Getting Started